CRollins6020/CRollins6020/User-Guides/LangChain Agent Platform Admin Guide.md

     """Tool for searching the enterprise knowledge base.""" name = "enterprise_search"
     description = """
-    Use this tool to search for information in the company's internal knowledge base.
+    this tool to search for information in the company's internal knowledge base.
     This tool is useful for finding company policies, procedures, documentation, and other internal information that isn't available on the public internet.
     """